In addition to the information below, here are more ways we can stay together in prayer and worship:

 Faith-at-Home is a new, collaborative resource offering daily prayers and activities, reflecting throughout the week on the Sunday lectionary.

-The church will be open for prayer from 10:00 AM to 11:00 AM on Sunday, and Fr.
-John or Fr.
-Clay will post a short reflection or homily for the day, using Facebook Live (this will be shared on the church’s Facebook page).
+Fr.
+John will post a short reflection or homily for the day, using Facebook Live (this will be shared on the church’s Facebook page).

 This site provides the Collect of the Day and the Lectionary readings and psalm appointed for every Sunday and Holy Day.
 (Note: this is the eucharistic lectionary that we use in church on Sundays; the Daily Office has a separate lectionary, so if you are reading or following Morning Prayer on a Sunday you will probably hear different readings from these.
 Both are good and used throughout the church—just different contexts.)